How to Buy a Used Car

 Step 3 - Know the Car's Market Value

-- Lookup the Edmunds True Market Value
+- Lookup the car using the Edmunds Car Appraiser

 Bring printouts of both of these items and use them as proof the seller is asking too much.
 Forget about the seller's initial price, just give a realistic bid.
 If you have documentation that your bid is in line with market prices, it's very difficult for a seller to argue the facts.